sanketbisne/Building-Jenkins-Pipeline-With-AWS/README.md

 index.html file will be deployed and We can access it anywhere

 ![Screenshot from 2020-06-26 23-45-38](https://user-images.githubusercontent.com/38061560/85931177-13a53280-b8e0-11ea-8d6f-35a231584596.png)

+Now,Here We can Run the Job Manually
 ![Screenshot from 2020-06-26 23-50-20](https://user-images.githubusercontent.com/38061560/85931186-1e5fc780-b8e0-11ea-86ee-def006e2d902.png)

+Adding Webhhok From Github will Automatically Trigger The build

 ![Screenshot from 2020-06-27 10-23-22](https://user-images.githubusercontent.com/38061560/85931191-2b7cb680-b8e0-11ea-8588-a74b93b9b0cf.png)

+Now the Build Will run
+And Copy File From S3
+And Deploy

 ![Screenshot from 2020-06-27 17-09-19](https://user-images.githubusercontent.com/38061560/85931196-35061e80-b8e0-11ea-8dad-e3d045d6b3ff.png)
 ![Screenshot from 2020-06-27 17-09-28](https://user-images.githubusercontent.com/38061560/85931199-37687880-b8e0-11ea-9a26-c4656c9dee73.png)
 ![Screenshot from 2020-06-27 17-23-22](https://user-images.githubusercontent.com/38061560/85931201-3a636900-b8e0-11ea-8970-317b5a8ee59d.png)